hha297/QuizApp/README.md

 ## 5. Create PHP API

 - Navigate to `/your_xampp_folder/htdocs/` and create a new folder named 'quiz'.
-- In the 'quiz' folder, create a text document named 'question_api.php' and paste the following code:
+- In the 'quiz' folder, create a text document named 'question_api' and paste the following code:

 ```php
 <?php